 From time to time, I write articles about this issue.
-I honestly feel a bit preachy in writing it, but it’s not ordinarily unprompted.
-This time around I was prompted by a recent case out of the highest court in the Commonwealth, the Supreme Judicial Court.
+(I honestly feel a bit preachy in writing about it, but it’s not ordinarily unprompted.)
+This time around, I was prompted by a recent case out of the highest court in the Commonwealth, the Supreme Judicial Court.
 On March 22, 2016, the Court issued its ruling in the case of Lasher v.
 Leslie-Lasher denying the appellant’s appeal and, once again, illustrating why handling your own case is an awful idea.

 In that case, the a judgment issued on the parties’ divorce in 2014.
 Then in March 2015, Mr. Lasher filed a motion pursuant to Rule 60(b)(2) requesting relief from the judgment based on an allegation that his wife had committed a fraud upon the Court by misrepresenting her finances.
 In reviewing the timing of the filing and the footnotes of the opinion, it then looked like the Husband’s motion for reconsideration and motion for relief from judgment were heard on March 25, along with a motion for the judge to recuse himself, also filed by the Husband, based on the Wife having provided the judge with a bible with his name inscribed on it.
 The judge then ruled on the motions for reconsideration and to set aside the judgment, denying both and then recusing himself from the case.